Frequently Asked Questions

 dotted line 365

-Most of the time you can enjoy and take part in the debates, watch the presentations, network with Europe’s top public service television executives and producers.
+Most of the time you can enjoy and take part in the debates, watch the presentations, network with Europe’s top public service media executives and producers.
 However, we do want everyone who attends the conference to have the chance to “meet the winner” and commended and hear something about the winning entries.
 The usual way is to have a short workshop at which you can show some excerpts and people can ask questions.
 You are granted two nights’ accommodation – but can, of course, book more at your own expense.
 Make sure you plan your flights in good time to attend the workshops and gala.

 If I am the Young Onscreen Talent winner, how does my internship work?